-To sustain this free service, we receive affiliate commissions via some of our links.
-This doesn’t affect rankings.
+To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-- If you plan on going kayaking, paddle boarding, boating or swimming with your dog, you should seriously consider getting your dog a life jacket.
+- If you plan on going kayaking, paddle boarding, boating, or swimming with your dog, you should seriously consider getting your dog a life jacket.

-Not all dogs are natural swimmers.
-Using a life jacket to test out the waters (pun intended) can give you peace of mind and allow you to see how your dog likes the water.
+- Using a life jacket to test out the waters (pun intended) can give you peace of mind and allow you to see how your dog likes the water.

 - Granby: for all-around use

-- Dawson: for novice swimmers
+- Dawson: for beginner swimmers